enewton/matlab-backports/README.md

 functionality.
 For example, if you are running MATLAB R2022b, then the script will only add the folders R2023a and R2023b to your path.

+## Bonus Functions

+The folder `future` contains some useful functions that do not currently exist in any version of MATLAB.

+To install use the `-future` option of activate:

+    >> activate -future

 ## Contributing

 I would welcome any suggestions of useful functions to add to this library.
 If you can explain your use case, then I can make sure it will work well enough for you.

+I can not test this on every version of MATLAB, so I owuld welcome any feedback of failures.
+Please tell me the MATLAB version and include any error output.

 For now I don't really want pull requests containing new functions as I need to be careful that I am not encroaching on Mathworks' copyright.